 Other African mango extracts may not have the same effect.

-In one 4 long week study, published in 2005 in the Journal Lipids in Health and Disease, 40 overweight people were given either 3.15 grams (3500 mg) of Irvingia gabonensis or a comparable amount of oat bran 30 minutes before meals, in conjunction with a low fat diet.
+In one 4 long week study, 40 overweight people were given either 3.15 grams (3500 mg) of Irvingia gabonensis or a comparable amount of oat bran 30 minutes before meals, in conjunction with a low-fat diet.
 People ate about 1800 calories a day.

-Body fat was measured using bioelectric impedance analysis, a method commonly used in health clubs.
-This method, while quick and easy to administer, is less accurate than other means like hydrostatic weighing, Bod Pod etc. The fact that they used this method, is a weakness of the study in my opinion.
+Problem.
+Body fat was measured using bioelectric impedance analysis.
+This method, while quick and easy to administer, is less accurate than other means like hydrostatic weighing, Bod Pod etc.

-Systolic blood pressure (the top blood pressure number) was reduced about 4 points after the 4 week study.
-This drop in systolic blood pressure could be simply due to the weight loss experienced as opposed to a direct effect of Irvingia gabonensis itself.
+Systolic blood pressure (the top number) was reduced about 4 points.
+This drop-in systolic blood pressure could be the result of weight loss seen as opposed to a direct effect of Irvingia gabonensis itself.

-Those getting IGOB131 lost 28 pounds vs. about 1 pound for those getting the placebo.
+Results showed those receiving the Irvingia gabonensis extract had lower body weight, body fat and waist circumference than those taking the placebo.
+Specifically, those taking IGOB131 extract lost 28 pounds vs. about 1 pound for those getting the placebo.
 Body fat was determined using bioelectric impedance analysis.
 This is a HUGE difference and honestly, I'm skeptical of it.

 LDL cholesterol (bad cholesterol), total cholesterol, blood glucose, and C reactive protein were also lower in those who received the Irvingia gabonensis extract.